SingPost to end doorstep delivery for small parcels, raise airmail rates

 SingPost's Registered Article service, a sign-for service that delivers items to the recipients' doorstep, will also be renamed Registered Service (Singapore) - and accept only letters and printed papers up to 500g.
 This means small packages no longer qualify.

-Due to its sign-for service, customers had been using the registered service to send packages, "which has put a strain" on the service, said SingPost.
+Due to its sign-for offering, customers had been using the registered service to send packages, "which has put a strain" on the service, said SingPost.

 Limiting the new Registered Service will "realign" the service to its original purpose, which is to offer secure delivery and tracked receipt of important letters and documents, SingPost added.